devansedmak/cybersecurity/home.md

 <div align="justify">

-We establish again a SSH session as before impersonating the user Administrator.
+We establish again a SSH session as before impersonating the user _Administrator_.
 Then use the command `cmd` and move to the Desktop directory with `cd` (_Fig.
 4_).
 Now let’s encrypt the file _important.pdf_ on the target by using the following command: `7z a -pAtckPwd encrypted.7z important.pdf`.
 Instead of _AtckPwd_ we should use a password that is at least 10 characters long and not in any dictionary (ex. _k7h9Y?àX5$sP_).
 This will prevent the defender from easily guessing our selected password.
 The target will now contain an encrypted file called _encrypted.7z_ (_Fig.
 4_), that can be decrypted only using the correct password.
 The chosen password and the instructions to decrypt the file will be sent by the attacker to the target after the ransom is paid.
 Finally, it’s important to delete the original file on the target by using the command `del`.
 Now just construct a text file containing the address of the Bitcoin wallet, where the money of the ransom can be sent to.
 We put this file on the Desktop of the target machine with the command `scp /home/kali/BitcoinAddress.txt Administrator@10.0.2.4:C:/Users/Administrator/Desktop/`.

 </div>